-Bug 466771 - Some windows are painted black on X11, processes freeze
+Bug 466771 - On X11 with all types of GPUs, some windows are painted black and processes freeze

 Status: CONFIRMED